Nguyen-code/TVCRocket/README.md

 # About TVCRocket

-This project was simultaneously one of the most challenging and most fun project I've done in a while.
-I put myself on an extremely strict deadline, only 6 weeks (because I wanted to submit some of the work to colleges for applications) and I'm pleased with the progress I was able to make in that time.
+This project was simultaneously one of the most challenging and most fun projects I've done in a while.
+I put myself on an extremely strict deadline, only 6 weeks for everything from planning launch sites to putting together 3 rockets (because I wanted to submit some of the work to colleges for applications) and I'm pleased with the progress I was able to make in that time.
 Going forward, I'm excited to continue development in future versions.

 # Design Intent